printfuck/stardew-multiplayer-docker/README.md

 ### Error Messages in Console

 Usually you should be able to ignore any message there.
 If the game doesn't start or any errors appear, you should look for messages like "cannot open display", which would most likely indicate permission errors.

+The error log of the SMAPI Loader can be found inside the container at `/config/xdg/config/StardewValley/ErrorLogs/SMAPI-latest.txt`.

 ### VNC